BeatLink/trilium-scripts/Scripts/Agenda/README.md

-# trilium-agenda
+# Agenda

 Agenda Script for Trilium

+## Overview

 These scripts allow you to sort your to-dos into various notes depending on their due dates:

-## Variants
-- One Note Per Category
 - Overdue
 - Today
 - This Week
 - This Month
 - This Year
 - Future

 ## To Use
 1. Create 6 notes to store tasks for the above categories.